micro-analytics/micro-analytics-cli/writing-adapters.md

 # Writing database adapters

-`micro-analytics` database adapters are simple JavaScript modules which export an object with five methods.
+`micro-analytics` database adapters are simple JavaScript modules which export an object with some methods.
 They _have_ to be called `micro-analytics-adapter-xyz`, where `xyz` is the name users will pass to the `DB_ADAPTER` environment variable when starting `micro-analytics`.

 ## Overview

-The five methods every adapter has to have are:
+The methods every adapter has to have are:

 - `get(key: string)`: Get a value from the database
 - `put(key: string, value: object)`: Put a value into the database